GriffinBaxter/Reusability/README.md

 The following is assuming you already cloned the repository.
 ### Frontend / GUI

-    open two terminals.
-In both:
-    $ cd team-6

-    In the first terminal:

-    $ cd test-server
-    $ npm install
-    $ node app.js

-    In the second terminal:

     $ cd frontend
     $ npm install
     $ npm run serve